MaanviGupta13/Maven-Conversion-Automation/AI Agent/README.md

 Java → Maven Conversion Agent

-This project is a rule-based Python agent that converts a normal (non-Maven) Java project into a Maven project automatically.
+This project is a rule-based Python agent that converts a non-Maven Java project into a Maven project automatically.

-Many older Java projects store dependencies as JAR files and do not follow a standard build structure.
-This agent analyzes such projects, detects dependencies, reorganizes the project into the Maven directory structure, and generates a pom.xml file.
+Many legacy Java projects store dependencies as JAR files inside folders like lib/, WEB-INF/lib/, or dist/lib/ and do not follow the standard Maven directory structure.
+This agent analyzes such projects, detects dependencies from JAR files, maps them to Maven coordinates using a knowledge base, restructures the project into the Maven layout, and generates a pom.xml.

-Agent Workflow

-User → Input Project Path → Agent Brain → Detection Tools → Conversion → Maven Project → Dependency Report

-Agent Steps

-1. User Input
-User provides the path of a Java project that is not using Maven.

-2. Agent Brain
-The main workflow is controlled by agent_core.py which coordinates all modules.

-3. Project Detection
-project_detector.py identifies the type of Java project:
-- Simple Java project
-- JSP/Web project
-- Ant-based project

-4. Dependency Discovery
-dependency_finder.py scans the project to find JAR files from locations like:
-- lib/
-- dist/lib/
-- WEB-INF/lib/
-- build.xml

-5. Dependency Mapping
-dependency_mapper.py maps detected JAR files to Maven dependencies using a knowledge base JSON file.

-Example:
-servlet-api.jar → javax.servlet:javax.servlet-api

-6. Project Conversion
-project_converter.py reorganizes the project into Maven standard structure.

-Before:

-project/
-src/
-lib/
-classes/

-After:

-project/
-src/main/java
-src/main/resources
-src/test/java
-pom.xml

-7. POM Generation
-pom_generator.py creates the pom.xml with the required dependencies and scopes.

-8. Result
-The output project becomes Maven compatible and can be built using Maven commands.
+After conversion, the project can be built using Maven.

-9. Explanation
-The agent prints a dependency resolution report showing how dependencies were mapped.

-Project Structure

-java-maven-agent/

-main.py                (entry point)
-agent_core.py          (controls workflow)

-project_detector.py    (detect project type) dependency_finder.py   (find JAR dependencies) dependency_mapper.py   (map JARs to Maven dependencies)

-project_converter.py   (convert folder structure) pom_generator.py       (generate pom.xml)

-knowledge_base/
-dependency_mapping.json

-Features

-- Rule-based agent system
-- Automatic Java project detection
-- JAR dependency scanning
-- Knowledge-base dependency mapping
-- Maven directory restructuring
-- Automatic pom.xml generation
-- Dependency resolution report

-How to Run
+How to Run the Project

+1. Start the agent

-Run the program:
+Run the main program:

 python main.py

+You will see the interactive agent prompt.

+2. Set the project path

-Then provide the path to the Java project.
+Provide the path to the non-Maven Java project using:

+path <project-directory>

 Example:

-Enter project path:
-C:/projects/legacy-java-project

-Output

-The project is converted to Maven format:

-project/
-src/main/java
-src/main/resources
-src/test/java
+path "C:/projects/legacy-java-project"

+The agent will store the project path for analysis.

+3. Analyze the project

+Run:

+analyze

+The agent will inspect the project and display information such as:

+- Project type (Simple / JSP / Ant)
+- Number of JAR dependencies found
+- Whether a build.xml file exists

+4. Convert the project

+Run:

+convert

+During this step the agent will:

+- Load the dependency knowledge base
+- Map JAR files to Maven dependencies
+- Add required platform dependencies (Servlet API, JSP API, JUnit)
+- Restructure the project into Maven directory layout
-pom.xml
+- Generate a pom.xml

+5. View dependency resolution report (optional)

+After conversion, the agent can display a dependency resolution report showing:

+- Total JARs discovered
+- Dependencies resolved using the knowledge base
+- Platform dependencies added automatically
+- Dependencies resolved from Maven Central
+- Any unresolved dependencies

-Now the project can be built with:
+6. Build the project

+The agent can optionally run:

-mvn clean install
+mvn clean install -e

-Author

-Maanvi Gupta
+If the build succeeds, the project is now a fully buildable Maven project.

+Exit

+To close the agent, type:

+exit